neuefische/wd-flipped-classroom-curriculum/sessions/backend-read/README.md

 </li>
 ```

-- [ ] Explain that the Next.js application will no longer work when deployed to Vercel.
-  - [ ] The application needs to connect to a database which is currently only on our local
-        computer - which is not reachable from Vercel (from the internet).
-  - [ ] We will solve this issue soon with the session about "MongoDB Atlas".
+- [ ] When we want to deploy the app on Vercel, we need to make sure to set the MongoDB connection string as an environment variable.
+We will discuss how to set environment variables in a later session.

 ---